Open-Acidification/Open-Acidification.github.io/_docs/12-pcb-assembly.md

 Once you have check the voltage outputs of the buck converters, confirming correct placement and that they are in working order, you can solder down those two devices.
 Before you do this, however, UNPLUG THE PCB BEFORE MOVING OR ATTEMPTING TO SOLDER the buck converters.
 After you have solders all 4 pins on each buck converter, you can trim the pins on the opposite face from the buck converter with a wire cutter.

-## PT100 temperature probe break out board
+## PT100 Temperature Probe Breakout Board

 Next we will attach the headers and configure the MAX31865 PT100 temperature probe break out board.
 You will need the 8-pin male header that came with the breakout board, a 8-pin female header, three 1-pin female headers, and clip off 3 1-pin headers from the spare 16-pin header as you did with the buck converters.
 You will not need the two screw terminals that come with the pt100 breakout board.
 ![Parts needed to attach the pt100 temperature probe](/assets/images/pt100_parts.jpg)